till22G/master_thesis_code/README.md

 To select transformer model use these string as setting for "--pretrained-model":

-BERT-large: bert-large-uncased
+* BERT-large: bert-large-uncased
-BERT-base: bert-base-uncased
+* BERT-base: bert-base-uncased
-distilBERT: distilbert-base-uncased
+* distilBERT: distilbert-base-uncased
-BERT-medium: prajjwal1/bert-medium
+* BERT-medium: prajjwal1/bert-medium
-BERT-small: prajjwal1/bert-small
+* BERT-small: prajjwal1/bert-small
-BERT-mini: prajjwal1/bert-mini
+* BERT-mini: prajjwal1/bert-mini
-BERT-tiny: prajjwal1/bert-tiny
+* BERT-tiny: prajjwal1/bert-tiny

+The study of model size has been conducted with a fork of the official repositoy:

+The modified code can be found [here](https://github.com/till22G/SimKGC/tree/add_distilBERT_capability) in the branch: add_distilBERT_capability.

+# ERNIE 2.0
+To run experiments with ERNIE 2.0 use: nghuyong/ernie-2.0-base-en